 Conscious Beauty Tip

 Book in a few hours for yourself.
 Get the fire ready to light and then set off on a wonderful late-afternoon-sun winter walk.

-On your return, soak in a warm scented bath; try one of my favourites our Bath Salts for Inner Peace (see our Product of The Month).
+On your return, soak in a warm scented bath; try one of my favourites our Bath Salts for Inner Peace.

 Make yourself a mulled drink – I love simmering fresh cranberries with ginger, cloves, cinnamon, orange peel and a teaspoon of honey.